 Advocate

 The People Concern works to educate the broader community and improve public policy.
-We know the effective public policy is essential for developing sustainable solutions that have a lasting positive impact on our unhoused neighbors and our communities.
+We know that effective public policy is essential for developing sustainable solutions that have a lasting positive impact on our unhoused neighbors and our communities.
 YOU can influence political change by making your voice heard!

 Here are a few ways you can get involved today!